crisemcon/ProyectoIS2/README.md

 pip install mysqlclient
 ```

-Install the frontend dependencies navigating ot the frontend directory and executing:
+Install the frontend dependencies navigating to the frontend directory and executing:
 ```
 npm install
 ```